CSV Summary

 Delimiter

-The character or short token used to separate fields within a row.
+The character or short token that separates one field from the next inside a row.

 Header row

-The first row of labels that names each column instead of contributing a data record.
+A first row that names the columns instead of contributing a data record.

 JSON Lines

-A text format where each line is a separate JSON object, useful for streaming and log-style processing.
+A format where each line is its own JSON value, commonly used for streaming records and log-style pipelines.

 Irregular row

-A row whose field count differs from the widest row in the dataset.
+A row whose field count differs from the widest row in the parsed table.